HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-11-native-mobile-to-flutter.markdown

 1. learn a new programming language and UI framework
 3. add sufficient test coverage to confidently launch the application
-4. delivery a highly secure application.
+4. deliver a highly secure application.

 At the end of the day, the developers called it.
 Flutter felt much more approachable and less like web a web platform than React Native.